wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="400px" src="/blog/images/climatarian/salad.png" />

-The carbon footprint of the salad in front of you matches that of the chicken beside it, which, in turn, is equivalent to the steak.
+The carbon footprint of the salad in front of you matches that of the chicken beside it, which in turn is equivalent to the steak.
 The salad is only that “small” because of the avocados, which have larger footprints due to the deforestation and water consumption involved in their cultivation.
 Without them, the salad’s portion would be much too big for the meal.

 Adopting a plant-rich diet isn't synonymous with a strictly vegetarian or vegan lifestyle.
 It doesn't need to be an 'all-or-nothing' approach.
 In fact, even Project Drawdown’s definition of “plant-rich” includes an average of 57g of red meat a day.
 Visually, we can see that just reducing our red meat intake would already make a meaningful difference.